|

 and Mash, an English Country Dance Band and has played for most of the

 major English Country Dance events in the Bay Area.
+David is a self-employed economic consultant ("I do governments,

 non-profits, and businesses… not people," he says).
 David lives in